310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% bubble Kaoru %}
 Ahh, Ryuseitai’s all about action and stuff, yeah.

-UNDEAD’s dances and stuff are rough and intense, too~ I have to push my limits to match up with the energetic youngsters.
+UNDEAD’s performances are rough and intense, too~ I have to push my limits to match up with the energetic youngsters.
 {% endbubble %}

 {% bubble Kanata v2 %}